Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: Spectrum-shape analysis

 \subsection{Evaluation of systematic uncertainties}

 The list of considered systematic uncertainties is based on our previous study presented in \cite{Cobra_Cd113_2020}.
-It consists of parameters entering different stages of the analysis procedure.
-Each parameter has been evaluated separately by modifying only one parameter at a time within conservative limits while all others are fixed to their default values in the spectrum-shape analysis.
+It consists of parameters relevant to the spectrum-shape analysis as well as the fitting of the s-NME values that enter the template calculations.
+Each parameter has been evaluated separately by modifying only one parameter at a time within conservative limits while all others are fixed to their default values throughout the analysis.
 The modulus of the difference between the altered and the default \gA results are then taken as a measure for the systematic uncertainty.
 None of the considered parameters turns out to be negligible as they all lead to deviations which are significantly larger than a corresponding $3\sigma$ deviation expected from solely statistical fluctuations.
 The total systematic uncertainty for each model is obtained as the square root of the sum of squared uncertainties.
 A summary of the systematics and their corresponding impact on the average \gA results is given in Tab.~\ref{tab:systematics}.

 The largest contribution arises from the uncertainty on the energy calibration, which has been determined to \mbox{$\Delta E = \pm 1.3$\,keV} for the \cd113 energy range.
-Following this, the conservatively estimated analysis threshold and the fiducial volume selection based on the reconstructed interaction depth $z$ lead to additional contributions of similar magnitude.
-In total, the systematic uncertainties add up to values on the few percent level and agree well with the observed spread of the \gA distributions for the three considered nuclear models (see Fig.~\ref{fig:gA_distribution}).
+Following this, the analysis threshold and the fiducial volume selection based on the reconstructed interaction depth $z$ lead to additional contributions of similar magnitude.
+A comparable contribution also arises from the uncertainty on the best fit s-NME values.
+In total, the systematic uncertainties add up to values on the few percent level and agree well with the observed spread of the \gA values extracted from the single detector analysis (see Fig.~\ref{fig:gA_distribution}).

 Compared to the previous results reported in Ref.~\cite{Cobra_Cd113_2020}, the overall uncertainty on $\overline{g}_{\rm A}$ increased quite significantly by about five times.
 This is a direct consequence of the weakened \gA dependence of the underlying templates that follow from the nuclear model calculations.
-Despite this, the determined effective $\overline{g}_{\rm A}$ values in Eqn.~(\ref{eqn:gA_eff01}) -- (\ref{eqn:gA_eff03}) are perfectly consistent with the previous results reported in \cite{Cobra_Cd113_2020}.
+Despite this, the determined effective $\overline{g}_{\rm A}$ values in Eqn.~(\ref{eqn:gA_eff01}) -- (\ref{eqn:gA_eff03}) are perfectly consistent with the previously reported results.